-17.1.6.2.2 Pricing rules for Variably Scheduled Proxy Generator Buses

-The pricing rules for Variably Scheduled Proxy Generator Buses are provided in the following table.

-Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time LBMP $a$ = RTD LBMP $a$ 2 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to a Proxy Generator Bus Constraint Into NYCA or out of NYCA (Import or Export) Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a

-17.1.6.2.3 Pricing rules for Proxy Generator Buses that are not Dynamically Scheduled or Variably Scheduled

-The pricing rules for Proxy Generator Buses that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses are provided in the following table.

-Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time LBMP $a$ = RTD LBMP $a$ 3 RTC 15 is subject to a Proxy Generator Bus Constraint Into NYCA or out of NYCA (Import or Export) Real-Time LBMP $a$ = RTD LBMP $a$ + RTC ${15}$ External Interface Congestion $a$

-17.1.6.3 Rules for Non-Competitive Proxy Generator Buses and Associated Interfaces
+17.1.6.2.2 Pricing rules for Variably Scheduled Proxy Generator Buses The pricing rules for Variably Scheduled Proxy Generator Buses are provided in the following table.
+Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time $LBMP_a = RTD \ LBMP_a$ 2 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to a Proxy Generator Bus Constraint Into NYCA or out of NYCA (Import or Export) Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a 17.1.6.2.3 Pricing rules for Proxy Generator Buses that are not Dynamically Scheduled or Variably Scheduled The pricing rules for Proxy Generator Buses that are not Dynamically Scheduled or Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC15, Rolling RTC and RTD N/A Real-Time LBMP $a$ = RTD LBMP $a$ 3 RTC 15 is subject to a Proxy Generator Bus Constraint Into NYCA or out of NYCA (Import or Export) Real-Time LBMP a = RTD LBMP a + RTC 15 External Interface Congestion a Variably Scheduled Proxy Generator Buses are provided in the following table.

-Real-Time LBMPs for an Interface that is associated with one or more Non-Competitive Proxy Generator Buses or for a Non-Competitive Proxy Generator Buse shall be determined as provided in the tables below.
+17.1.6.3 Rules for Non-Competitive Proxy Generator Buses and Associated Interfaces Real-Time LBMPs for an Interface that is associated with one or more Non-Competitive Proxy Generator Buses or for a Non-Competitive Proxy Generator Bus shall be determined as provided in the tables below.
 Non-Competitive Proxy Generator Buses are identified in Section 4.4.4 of the Services Tariff.

-17.1.6.3.1 Pricing rules for Non-Competitive, Dynamically Scheduled Proxy Generator Buses

-The pricing rules for Non-Competitive, Dynamically Scheduled Proxy Generator Buses are to be determined.
+17.1.6.3.1 Pricing rules for Non-Competitive, Dynamically Scheduled Proxy Generator Buses The pricing rules for Non-Competitive, Dynamically Scheduled Proxy Generator Buses are to be determined.

-17.1.6.3.2 Pricing rules for Non-Competitive, Variably Scheduled Proxy Generator Buses

-The pricing rules for Non-Competitive, Variably Scheduled Proxy Generator Buses are provided in the following table.

-Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time LBMP $a$ = RTD LBMP $a$ 4 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC or Interface RampConstraint Into NYCA (Import) If Rolling RTC Proxy Generator Bus LBMP a > 0, then Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a Otherwise, Real-Time LBMP a = Minimum of (i) RTD LBMP a and (ii) zero 5 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC or Interface Ramp Constraint Out of NYCA (Export) If Rolling RTC Proxy Generator Bus LBMP $a$ < 0, then Real-Time LBMP $a$ = RTD LBMP $a$ + Rolling RTC External Interface Congestion $a$ Otherwise, Real-Time LBMP $a$ = RTD LBMP $a$

-17.1.6.3.3 Pricing rules for Non-Competitive Proxy Generator Buses that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses

-The pricing rules for Non-Competitive Proxy Generator Buses that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses are provided in the following table.
+17.1.6.3.2 Pricing rules for Non-Competitive, Variably Scheduled Proxy Generator Buses The pricing rules for Non-Competitive, Variably Scheduled Proxy Generator Buses are provided in the following table.
+Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time LBMP a = RTD LBMP a 4 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC or Interface RampConstraint Into NYCA (Import) If Rolling RTC Proxy Generator Bus LBMP a > 0, then Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a Otherwise, Real-Time LBMP a = Minimum of (i) RTD LBMP a and (ii) zero 5 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC or Interface Ramp Constraint Out of NYCA (Export) If Rolling RTC Proxy Generator Bus LBMP a < 0, then Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a Otherwise, Real-Time LBMP a = RTD LBMP a 17.1.6.3.3 Pricing rules for Non-Competitive Proxy Generator Buses that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses The pricing rules for Non-Competitive Proxy Generator Buses that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses are provided in the following table.